scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

   scala3-migrate (this tool).
 If semanticdb is added through `compilerPlugin` or `addCompilerPlugin`, it will be listed as a `libraryDependencies` when we execute `migrate-libs`.
 The support of SemanticDB is now shipped into the Scala 3 compiler, and will be configured with the same setting: `semanticdbEnabled := true`.
-  Scala3-migrate doesn't enable SemanticDB in scala 3 unless it's configured in the build.
+  Scala3-migrate doesn't enable SemanticDB in Scala 3 unless it's configured in the build.

 ### The new build after migrate-scalacOptions